openflighthpc/power-server/docs/routes.md

 ### DELETE Power Off

-Return a list of nodes which have been powered off.
+Return a list of commands which have been powered off.

 ```
 DELETE /?nodes=<node-name>&&groups=<group-name>